5 Benefits of Classroom Discussions

 - Increases students’ interests and engagement – lectures mixed with discussions can help maintain students’ focus.
 As they discuss their answers, they get different perspectives on the topic.
 Good questions and answers can get students to think deeply and make connections.

 - Provides Instructor with Feedback – as students answer questions, instructors can gauge whether the students understand the materials.
-If a student answers the question incorrectly, instructors can then help students correct their answer.
+If a student answers the question incorrectly, instructors can then help students correct their answers.

 - Promotes Preparation – if the instructor regularly engages students in a classroom discussion, then students are more likely to come in prepared in class such as asking questions about assigned readings.